mhalcrow/markdown-cv/index.md

 developers to create a new enterprise security product in Google's Cloud Security organization.
-My team <a href="https://cloud.google.com/security-command-center/docs/concepts-container-threat-detection-overview">shipped Beta</a> in May 2020.
+My team <a href="https://cloud.google.com/security-command-center/docs/concepts-container-threat-detection-overview">shipped its Beta product</a> in May 2020.

-I have over 20 years of experience in the security industry, during which time I created <a href="https://www.linuxjournal.com/article/9400">eCryptfs</a> and <a href="https://lwn.net/Articles/639427/">fs-crypt</a> in the upstream Linux kernel.
-My technology was central in Google's effort to encrypt billions of Android phones across the globe, closing a major competitive gap with the Apple iPhone.
+I bring 20 years of experience in the security industry.
+My most noteable accomplishments include <a href="https://www.linuxjournal.com/article/9400">eCryptfs</a> and <a href="https://lwn.net/Articles/639427/">fs-crypt</a>, both of which are part of the upstream Linux kernel.
+My technology was central in Google's effort to encrypt billions of Android devices across the globe, closing a major competitive gap with the Apple iPhone.

 I thrive in ambiguity and relish opportunities to lead the industry in whatever challenge I take on.